JohnPatrickAncajas/JohnPatrickAncajas/README.md

 I'm currently diving deep into web fundamentals, including:

 - **HTML:** Building the structure of web pages.
-Currently understanding user forms.
 - **CSS:** Styling web pages to make them visually appealing.
-Expanding my knowledge at properties.
 - **JavaScript:** Adding interactivity and functionality to websites.
-Diving into promises.

-In addition to the basics, I'm excited about working with CSS and JavaScript frameworks such as Bootstrap and Vue to enhance my web development skills further.
+In addition to the basics, I'm excited about working with CSS and JavaScript frameworks to enhance my web development skills further.

 ## 💞️ Collaboration